ApimorLabs/Thinkrchive-Multiplatform/README.md

 </a>

 > An app showing all details for various Lenovo Thinkpad models.
 Made to try out Jepack Compose for Android.
+> This repo is a Mutliplatform version of the initial [Thinkrchive](https://github.com/racka98/ThinkRchive) which was Android-centric

 ### ✨ Demo